-You should prepare a ZIP file named name-surname(s)-assgn1.zip containing your solution / implementation assgn1.ipynb and your report assgn1-report.pdf, and submit it via email to erkut@cs.hacettepe.edu.tr.
+You should prepare a ZIP file named name-surname(s)-assgn1.zip containing the files stated above, and submit it to submit.cs.hacettepe.edu.tr, where you will be assigned a submission.
+The file hierarchy is up to you as long as your Jupyter notebook works fine.